Academic Interests and Areas of Expertise

 I am on the Advisory Board for the NYU Press Series Qualitative Studies of Religion and on the Advisory Board for the academic journal Journal of Contemporary Religion.

-I am the U.S. Representative to the Council of the International Society for the Sociology of Religion, and am one of two North American representatives to the Board of Research Committee 22 of the International Sociological Association.
+I am the U.S. Representative to the Council of the International Society for the Sociology of Religion,

 I am a past National Program Chair for conferences of the Association for the Sociology of Religion (2008) and the Religious Research Association (1995),